While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Cons:

-The combination resume incorporates the best of the chronological and functional formats, borrowing from the strengths of each to produce a resume format that will work for many jobseekers.
+The combination resume format incorporates the best of the chronological and functional formats, borrowing from the strengths of each to produce a resume format that will work for many job seekers.

-This format also works well for those who are reentering the workforce after a long break.
-For those jobseekers who may have left the workforce to raise children, to care for an elderly parent, or because of a layoff, the combination format allows them to showcase their past jobs and highlight skills they may have acquired during their time away, such as through volunteer work.
-Hybrid resumes can also help reduce the visibility of employment gaps by focusing on critical skills, rather than one the dates of past employment.
+This format also works well for those reentering the workforce after a long break.
+For those who may have left the workforce to raise children, care for an elderly parent, or because of a layoff, the combination format allows them to showcase their past jobs and highlight skills they may have acquired during their time away, such as volunteer work.
+Hybrid resumes can also help reduce the visibility of employment gaps by focusing on marketable skills rather than the dates of past employment.

 Pros: